robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 In AMELAG, [technical guidelines](http://www.rki.de/abwassersurveillance) were developed based on the handouts for sampling and laboratory analysis created as part of the [ESI-CorA project](https://doi.org/10.5281/zenodo.10781652).
 The raw data of the SARS-CoV-2 samples analyzed in the ESI-CorA project are reused in AMELAG and included in the evaluated data.
 Raw wastewater samples are generally collected twice a week at each participating WWTP, along with essential parameters such as volume flow, pH value, and temperature.
 These parameters are necessary for normalization and quality assurance.
 Where possible, the raw sewage samples should be taken after the grit chamber of the WWTP.
 A 24-hour composite sample is collected using an automatic sampler.
 The 24-hour samples are usually taken from Mondays to Tuesdays, and from Wednesdays to Thursdays.
 As a rule, one liter of the sample is filled into sample bottles and sent to the analysis laboratory.
 In the laboratory, the viral nucleic acid is concentrated, extracted and the viral gene sequences are quantified by digital PCR (dPCR) or quantitative real-time PCR (qRT-PCR).
-For SARS-CoV-2, at least two representative gene fragments (preferably N1, N2, E, ORF or RdRp) are determined, for the Influenza virus only one gene fragment (M1 for Influenza A Virus and M1, NS1, NS2 or HA for Influenza B Virus), for RSV also only one gene fragment (N for RSV A and RSV B, M or N for RSV A/B).
+For SARS-CoV-2, at least two representative gene fragments (preferably N1, N2, E, ORF or RdRp) are determined, for the Influenza virus only one gene fragment (preferably M1 for Influenza A Virus and M1, NS1, NS2 or HA for Influenza B Virus), for RSV also only one gene fragment (preferably N for RSV A and RSV B, M or N for RSV A/B).

 > Robert Koch Institute, Department 32 (2024): "ESI-CorA: SARS-CoV-2 wastewater surveillance" [Dataset].
 Zenodo.
 DOI: [10.5281/zenodo.10781653](https://doi.org/10.5281/zenodo.10781652)